Easy Google Analytics 4: A Simple Guide on How It Works

 Here, click on your website’s data stream.

 Then, you’ll see the “Enhanced Measurement” section.
 Make sure it’s switched on.
-You can even click the little cog icon to choose exactly what you want GA4 to track automatically.
+This allows GA4 to automatically track the following interactions:

-Now, you can tell GA4 which of these automatically tracked events you want to count as conversions.
-These are called “key events” in GA4.
+Now, you can tell GA4 which of these automatically tracked events you want to count as your most important goals.

 A Quick Guide to GA4 Reports